mendix/docs/content/en/docs/developerportal/deploy/tencent-deploy/_index.md

     {{< figure src="/attachments/developerportal/deploy/tencent-deploy/namespace-member-invite.png" >}}

-6. The next time the user signs in to the Mendix Developer Portal, they will be added to the namespace.
+6. The next time the user signs in to the Mendix ATM, they will be added to the namespace.

 ##### 3.3.2.2 Editing & Removing Members